marcglasberg/fast_immutable_collections/benchmark/docs/how_to_create_a_benchmark.md

 ## 1. Creating a Benchmark

 1. Create a use case file under the `benchmark/case` folder.
-1. Create your benchmarks extending from base cases &mdash; for example `ListBenchmarkBase`, which is in `benchmark/utils/list_benchmark_base.dart`.
+1. Create your benchmarks extending from base cases — for example `ListBenchmarkBase`, which is in `benchmark/utils/list_benchmark_base.dart`.
    - A simple example would be something like:
        ```dart
        class _SampleBenchmark extends ListBenchmarkBase {